 Can you tell me about how your Alicia Keys collaboration unfolded, and how it was received by the music community?
 Are there any plans for other celebrity team-ups to model their instruments?

-Prior to taking my vacation in the summer of 2008, I told Nils Liberg that I was ready to make a piano library.
-Two weeks later I received an email from Ann Mincielli that Alicia Keys wanted me to come to New York as soon as possible to discuss a collaboration.
-I spent the next weeks training in how to use Pro Tools, which we would use for the project, and I also spent many hours on researching how a piano should be recorded.
+In 2008, I told Nils Liberg that I was ready to make a piano library, and two weeks later I received an email from Ann Mincielli that Alicia Keys wanted me to come to New York as soon as possible to discuss a collaboration.
+I spent the next weeks training in how to use Pro Tools, and I also spent many hours on researching how a piano should be recorded.

-The main goal for the project was to transform Alicia’s beloved composer piano into software, so she could compose on it during her tours.
-The second goal was to create a great sounding piano and sell it for a reasonable price so that children could get a chance to learn to play music without buying or renting a real piano.
-Music had changed Alicia’s life and she wanted other people to have this chance too.
-Both Ann and Alicia are very bright and creative people.
-To be around people like that is a blessing.
-Alicia’s ears are really good and she would always detect the same “bad” or “good” keys as I did.
-We really agreed on most things, such as on which microphones worked best, and we also had the common idea that the piano sound should be personal.
-This way, the piano would feel right, the same as the real instrument.
+The main goal for the project was to transform Alicia’s composer piano into software so she could compose on it during her tours.
+The second goal was to create a great-sounding piano to sell for a reasonable price so that children could get a chance to learn to play without buying or renting a real piano.

-The Rickenbacker is one of the most recent libraries you put out, and it sounds amazing to say the least.
-Why this instrument in particular, when Scarbee already had multiple other bass guitars.
-You seem to be fond of them.
-Is it easy to sample bass libraries?
+The Rickenbacker is one of the most recent libraries you put out.
+You seem to be fond of sampling basses.
+Is it easy to make bass libraries?

-Thanks for the kind words.
-It is very difficult to record a bass, since all articulations have to match and the strings get older during the recordings, etc. I’m a bass player and love the sound of a bass guitar.
-I will do more basses in the future for sure - I already have many ideas and many basses too, haha.
-Again, its like Van Gogh who painted the local postman several times; its a motive - each time you do it you go deeper until you master it.
+It’s very difficult to record a bass, since all articulations have to match and the strings get older during the recordings.
+I’m a bass player and love the sound of a bass guitar.
+I’ll do more of them in the future for sure.
+It’s like Van Gogh who painted the local postman several times; its a motif – each time you do it you go deeper until you master it.

 I’m not the fastest developer.
-It usually takes me 1 - 2 years to make a project.
-I often start by making 2 - 4 versions that I eventually abandon, as I would have discovered some better techniques during that process that makes me want to redo everything.
-I also need time for the scripting ideas - sometimes we need to break through several walls to be able to get to where we want.
+It usually takes me one or two years to make a project.
+I often start by making two to four versions that I eventually abandon, as I would have discovered some better techniques during that process that makes me want to redo everything.
+I also need time for the scripting ideas.

 I actually released Scarbee Imperial Drums in 2005 – fantastic drums developed by Simone Coen.
-Unfortunately he decided to leave with his drums that year to form his own company - which was his dream, so I let him go.
+Unfortunately he decided to leave with his drums to form his own company, which was his dream, so I let him go.

-The fact that there are many drum programs out there is not something that will prevent me from making drums at all.
-Just a year ago I had meetings about a plan for making a drum library.
-But then something else came up that caused me to put it on hold - but it will come some day.
+Just a year ago I had meetings about a plan to make another drum library, but then something else came up that caused me to put it on hold.
+But it’ll come some day.
 I love drums!

-What would you say has been the most successful or critically acclaimed product from Scarbee thus far?
+What has been the most successful Scarbee product thus far?